Set your stopwatch for your self-assessment tax submission

 More than 30 days

-To avoid further penalties, you will need to make a Time to Pay arrangement with HMRC.
+To avoid some or all of these penalties you can enquire about a Time to Pay arrangement with HMRC.

 Please get in touch if you would like advice about your self-assessment tax return or planning your tax payments.